 These updates will normally be applied at the beginning of October.

 Regional phases can also be managed by a JAT1.
 The 2 finalist pairs will thus be qualified for the interregional phases.
 The tournament will be considered a P500.

-Interregional phases should most often group 3 leagues with the possibility also to be managed by a JAT1.
-The format used: 2 hens of 3 players.
-The 2 pairs finalist will be qualified for the finals of the championships of France.
+Interregional phases should most often group together 3 leagues with the possibility also of being managed by a JAT1.
+The format used: 2 pools of 3 players.
+The 2 finalist pairs will be qualified for the final stages of the French championships.
 The tournament will be considered a P1000.

-The final phases should group 16 pairs men and women.
+The final phases should have 16 pairs of men and women.
 The tournament will be considered a P1000 but where a coefficient of 2 will be applied.

-This formula in 3 phases will apply this year.
-The interregional phases will take place on September 24 and 25.
+This 3-phase formula will apply from this year.
+The interregional phases will take place on the weekend of September 24 and 25.
 The interregional groups have not yet been formed.
-This will depend on whether or not certain regional steps are taken.
+This will depend on whether or not certain regional milestones are achieved.

-The FFT has also taken into account the level difference that can occur between several leagues.
-This is why in interregional phases, it will try to separate at least the 3 strongest French leagues as much for men as for women: The league Côte d'Azur / The league Provence / The league Midi-Pyrenees.
-These leagues will then technically be able to have 2 pairs represented in the final stages of the French padel championships which will take place this year at Padel Attitude (League of Flanders) of 14 at 16 next October.
+The FFT has also taken into account the difference in levels that may exist between several leagues.
+This is why during the interregional phases, it will try to separate at least the 3 strongest French leagues as much for men as for women: The Côte d'Azur league / The Provence league / The Midi-Pyrénées league.
+These leagues will then technically be able to have 2 pairs represented during the final stages of the French championships. padel which will take place this year at Padel Attitude (League of Flanders) from October 14 to 16.

 Franck Binisti - PADEL MAGAZINE